Whadup/arxiv_learning/docs/index.md

 ## Arxiv Learning
 We propose to use unsupervised representation learning techniques to search for relatex mathematical expressions on arxiv.org.
 A demo is running at https://heureka.azurewebsites.net/

+## Preprocessing

+We have published our preprocessing pipeline at [https://github.com/Whadup/arxiv_library](https://github.com/Whadup/arxiv_library).
 {% comment %}
 ## Models